 Given all we now need to do to reconcile our place within nature, to exit the Anthropocene and enter the Symbiocene, it’s beyond time to re-evaluate roads and their place in our modern psyche.

 Roads are one of the worst forms of human chauvinism, exclusively for human purpose, and only certain groups of humans at that, even when transporting livestock.
 They may as well be tall border walls to wild animals.
 Any attempt to cross is a death wish, known or unbeknown.
 I want to make their profusion a thing of the past, the end of the road for roads; McCarthy’s critique of the symbolic American dream dying a death.

 Cars and lorries, even buses, kill and injure people and wildlife both along and perpendicular to the route.
 Particulates suffocate others, causing respiratory disease and death.
-CO2 emissions from journeys contribute to climate chaos, and all the pain and suffering that stems from that.
+CO2 emissions from journeys contribute to climate chaos and all the pain and suffering that stems from that.
 Even the heat stored by the darkness of the tar eventually rises into the atmosphere.
-CO2 and other gases, metals and compounds are pumped out in construction and maintenance, concrete supports, in vehicle steel and plastics manufacturing and maintenance, in fuel refining and logistics.
+CO2 and other gases, metals and compounds are pumped out in construction and maintenance, concrete supports, in vehicular steel and plastics manufacturing and maintenance, in fuel refining and logistics.
 Plastic, metal and rubber erosion pollutes.
 The industry causes all kinds of mayhem.
 And those nightly stage lights drain huge quantities of energy from our national grid, even with newer technologies.
 Light pollution disrupts wildlife flows in all kinds of ways.
 So does noise.
 The disturbance is rife.
 Harm also comes from erosion, the chemicals and salts, the leaked oil that pollutes the run-off and poisons the adjacent land and watercourses.
 More, by the litter, flying out of car windows and doors, blowing into those same hammered water courses, feeding plastic to the rivers that lead to the oceans.